CorfuDB/CorfuDB/README.md

 There is also a very primitive interactive debugger, com.microsoft.corfu.unittests.CorfuDBG .
 It lets you manually append entries to the look and read the meta-information back from the log.

 ===============================================================
-Bringing up Corfu:
+Bringing up a Corfu service:
 ==============================================================

-The CORFU log is striped over a cluster of storage-units, and employs one a sequencer.
+The CORFU log is striped over a cluster of storage-units, and employs a sequencer.
 The configuration is described in file named 0.aux.
 0.aux is an XML file; you may look at scripts/0.aux for an example.
 It is pretty self explanatory.